-Each team is responsible for the road-worthiness of its solar car.
-Passing Event components of Scrutineering and the Qualifier or implementing changes suggested in comments on the team's technical documents does not relieve the team of any liability.
+Each team is responsible for the track-worthiness of its solar car.
+Passing Scrutineering or implementing changes suggested in comments on the team's technical documents does not relieve the team of any liability.

-All solar cars and support vehicles must be maintained in a safe, road-worthy condition and be operated safely and within the law at all times.
+All solar cars and support vehicles must be maintained in a safe, track-worthy condition and be operated safely and within the law at all times.
 A team may be disqualified and withdrawn from the Event at any time if it is judged to be operating in an unsafe manner.
-All solar cars and support vehicles are operated and driven at the team's own risk.
+All solar cars are operated and driven at the team's own risk.